 Now, how do you find affiliate programs who would let you promote them?
 There are some options:

-- Bloggers who need help to promote their digital products, courses or services.
-For example, Ruth Soukup’s Elite Blog Academy offers a commission of 40% of the purchase price.
+- Bloggers who need help to promote their digital products, courses, or services.
+Some of them offer a commission of 40% of the purchase price, so it’s really worth it!

 - Business owners who sell products or offer services.
-For example, ConvertKit offers a commission of 30% of the purchase price.
+Some great affiliate programs are:

 - Amazon.
 It’s not my favorite affiliate program, but Amazon sells so many products that it is almost mandatory to mention it.
 So check it out and see if it would be a good fit for you.